CRUSTDE-ContainerizedRustDevEnv/crustde_cnt_img_pod/ssh_easy.md

     IdentitiesOnly yes
 ```

+The IdentitiesOnly yes is required to prevent the SSH default behavior of sending the identity file matching the default filename for each protocol.
+If you have a file named `~/.ssh/id_rsa` that will get tried BEFORE your `~/.ssh/github` without this option.

 ## ssh-agent

-Every time I connect over SSH I must input the passphrasese for my SSH identity.
+Every time I connect over SSH I must input the passphrases for my SSH identity.
 Even `git push` works over SSH, so every time I have to input the password.
 This is great for security, but it is an awful user experience.
-You can choose to be less secure with some ssh keys and be more productive with ssh-agent.
+You can choose to be less secure with some SSH keys and be more productive with ssh-agent.
 Be aware of the risks.
 Your choice.

-Git comes with `ssh-agent` and I could use it to avoid retyping the passphrase every time. ssh-agent asks for thpassphrasede only once and then stores securely the unencrypted private key in memory.
+Git comes with `ssh-agent` and I could use it to avoid retyping the passphrase every time. ssh-agent asks for the passphrase only once and then stores securely the unencrypted private key in memory.

-In the ~/.bashrc file start the ssh-agent in the background:
+In the `~/.bashrc` file start the ssh-agent in the background:

 ```bash
 SSH_ENV="$HOME/.ssh/agent-environment"